wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 The following pseudo code is of three keybrd library classes.
 It has just enough detail to show the internal workings of layer schemes.

-**Key_Layer** objects change the active layer when pressed.
+**Code_Layer** objects change the active layer when pressed.
 The "layer" variable is a layer id number.
-When a Key_Layer object is pressed, it tells LayerState to update the active layer.
+When a Code_Layer object is pressed, it tells LayerState to update the active layer.
 ```
-class Key_Layer
+class Code_Layer
 {
     int layer;
     LayerState& refLayerState;